robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

-CWC is not limited to web chat initializations—with its built-in API tools, it has everything you need to support your software development efforts.
-Bring your own keys (BYOK) for any OpenAI-API compatible model provider for usage-based billing.
+CWC is not limited to chatbot initializations—with its built-in API tools, it aids your software development efforts at every step.
+To use, bring your own keys (BYOK) for any OpenAI-API compatible model provider for usage-based billing.

 **🛠️ Edit Context** \
 Modify files based on natural language instructions.